djplaner/memex/share/conferences/ascilite-2022/observations-from-an-lms-migration.md

     - Findings
       - Generic technologies require significant manual orchestration to be fit for purpose
         - esp. context and learning design specific purposes - because they can't handle this level of detail
+      - Existing emphasis is on integration of tec, rather than orchestration (i.e. building new and different things)
       - Limits ability to break the iron triangle
         - accessibility (as many people as possible)
         - quality (it's good)